The primary requirements for admission into this program are:

 - General Physics with lab: Physics 7A, 7B

 - Three letters of recommendation.
 Letters of recommendation must be submitted electronically through the online application.
-Instructions will be provided to you when you apply.
+Instructions will be provided to you when you apply online.

 - Admission to the graduate program is generally open for the Fall Quarter only.

-- It is the applicant's responsibility to ensure that all application materials reach the Graduate Group in Nutritional Biology's administrative office by the deadline.
+- It is the applicant's responsibility to ensure that all application materials are submitted online by the published deadlines.

 - Prospective graduate students may apply for admission to either the M.S. or Ph.D. programs.
 Students with a bachelor’s degree are eligible to apply for the Ph.D. program if that is their ultimate goal.
 Generally, there are more funding sources available for Ph.D. students than for M.S. students.